Induced subgraphs of graphs with large chromatic number. VIII. Long odd holes: Multicovers

-That concludes the ``new'' part of the paper; the remainder is an attempt to persuade the reader that what we proved in~\cite{longholes} together with \ref{2balls} implies \ref{mainthm}.
-The main idea is ``clique control'', so let us define that.
+In this section we combine \ref{2balls} with a result of~\cite{chandeliers} to deduce \ref{mainthm}, and for this we need some definitions.
 If $X,Y$ are disjoint subsets of the vertex set of a graph $G$, we say \begin{itemize} \item $X$ is {\em complete} to $Y$ if every vertex in $X$ is adjacent to every vertex in $Y$; and \item $X$ is {\em anticomplete} to $Y$ if every vertex in $X$ nonadjacent to every vertex in $Y$. \end{itemize} (If $X=\{v\}$ we say $v$ is complete to $Y$ instead of $\{v\}$, and so on.)
-Let $X$ be a clique in a graph $G$.
-If $|X|=h$ we call it an {\em $h$-clique}.
-We define $N^2_G(X)$ to be the set of vertices $v$ of $G$ that are not in $X$ and are anticomplete to $X$, but are adjacent to some vertex $u$ that is complete to $X$.
-Let $\mathbb{N}$ denote the set of nonnegative integers, let $\phi:\mathbb{N}\rightarrow \mathbb{N}$ be a nondecreasing function, and let $h\ge 1$ be an integer.
-We say a graph $G$ is {\em $(h,\phi)$-clique-controlled} if for every induced subgraph $H$ of $G$ and every integer $n\ge 0$, if $\chi(H)>\phi(n)$ then there is an $h$-clique $X$ of $H$ such that $\chi(N^2_H(X))>n$.
-Consequently \ref{2balls} implies that: \begin{thm} Every $(\kappa,\ell,\tau)$-candidate $G$ is $(1,\phi)$-clique-controlled where $\phi$ is the function

-\end{thm} (This will be a substitute for theorem 5.2 of~\cite{longholes}.)
-To avoid having to go through all this again in later papers, let us try to maintain as much generality as possible.
-We assume that $\kappa,\tau\ge 0$ and $\mathcal{C}_0$ is a class of graphs, such that: \begin{itemize} \item[{\bf (C1)}] every induced subgraph of a member of $\mathcal{C}_0$ also belongs to $\mathcal{C}_0$; \item[{\bf (C2)}] $\omega(G)\le \kappa$ for every $G\in \mathcal{C}_0$; \item[{\bf (C3)}] $\chi(G)\le \tau$ for every graph $G\in \mathcal{C}_0$ with $\omega(G)<\kappa$; \item[{\bf (C4)}] there is a nondecreasing function $\phi$ such that every member of $\mathcal{C}_0$ is $(1,\phi)$-clique-controlled; and \item[{\bf (C5)}] for all $c$ there is a graph in $\mathcal{C}_0$ with chromatic number more than $c$. \end{itemize} We will guide the reader to what the results of~\cite{longholes} tell us about such a class $\mathcal{C}_0$; and at the end take $\mathcal{C}_0$ to be the class of all $(\kappa,\ell,\tau)$-candidates to deduce \ref{mainthm}.
-But at the moment we prefer not to assume that the members of $\mathcal{C}_0$ have no odd hole of length at least $\ell$.